Widow’s Social Security Check Shrinks by $500 to $1,200 a Month After Spouse Dies. Here’s Why

 2. Look hard at the pension election and the tax picture together.
 A joint-and-survivor pension option reduces the monthly check today but can be worth far more than the lost amount once one spouse is alone and filing as a single taxpayer.
 Roth conversions during the joint-filing years can also pull income out of the higher single-filer brackets that will arrive later.

-Understanding the mechanics changes how much of a financial shock follows the loss.
-The widow who understands which check will disappear, and which tax bracket she will land in, is in a far stronger position than the one who finds out in real time.
+Understanding the mechanics reduces how severe the financial shock will be.
+The widow who knows which check will disappear and which tax bracket she will land in stands in a far stronger position than the one who finds out in real time.
 A short conversation with a tax preparer or a fee-only planner before any major election is usually time well spent.

 Continue Reading